russellcameronthomas/library/_institutions/chapters/5-team_roles_and_responsibilities.md

 However, the model here goes beyond them to include higher-order reasoning about the tasks, each actor's capabilities, and probable outcomes given ways of assigning roles and responsibilities.
 The base model involves actors reasoning privately.
 The extended model adds *institutions* -- norms and rules -- that influence and constrain actor choices and behaviors.

 The goal of this model is to study the effects of team member migration.
 Actors on a given team become aculturated to that team, including its institutions.
 When an actor moves to a new team with different culture and institutions, conflicts can arise.
 Is this conflict positive or negative?
 How does it affect team versatility and creativity?
 Is it a temporary disturbance or a permanent change?
 If new members challenge or reconfigure the team's 'institutions, are the effects positive, negative, or mixed?

+## Social Learning and Performance Cycle

+Here is a sketch of the cycle of learning and performance that we will be modeling:

+1. A team forms by recruiting and selecting individual designers based on their relevant skills and experience, compared to perceived needs and roles;
+2. Team members decide on roles and responsibility by some governance/social process.
+3. The team starts working together and team members interact with each other, and also with any explicit rules and norms for the team;
+4. Individual team members learn by doing as they perform their daily work, and also learn through explicit instruction and through social interaction.
+5. Gradually team members become acculturated in the team’s norms and patterns, which shape and are shaped by individual learning.
+6. Along the way (i.e. during steps 1 through 5) one or more “interactional frames” are developed (maybe tacitly) that define an abstract structure and give meaning to the way the team works (both positive and negative aspects);
+7. These interactional frames become institutionalized, and some team members become strongly affiliated with them (or against them, if they are perceived to be failures).
+8. Team members migrate to new teams (step 1), carrying with them everything they have learned and internalized from this team.

 ## Actor Interests